How to Train Your Dog The Basics

 When your dog sits promptly on command, slowly increase the length of time he has to stay sitting to get the treat.
-Eventually, you can wean away the treat most of the time.
+Eventually, you can wean away the treat.
 Do praise him, though, and give him an occasional goody.
 Keep the game interesting for him.

-Teach your dog to come when you call him.
-It's a lot more convenient to have a dog who comes running than one who blows you off.
-More importantly, a dog who comes when called will be safer than one who doesn't.
+Training your dog to "come" when you call him isn't hard.
+It's a lot more convenient to have a dog that comes running than one that ignores you.
+More importantly, a dog that comes when called will be safer than one that doesn't.

 - Repeat two or three times, then quit for a while.
 Do this several times a day.

 Sounds simple, doesn't it?
-But how many dogs do you know who come every time they are called?
+But how many dogs do you know that come every time they are called?
 Probably not many.
-And that is because most people inadvertently teach their dogs to ignore them.
+And that's because most people inadvertently teach their dogs to ignore them.
 Here are some ways to avoid doing that:

 - Never punish your dog for coming to you, and never call him to do something he dislikes.
 Wait a few minutes before you do the “bad thing" (like nail clipping or confinement).
-Otherwise, go get him for these activities rather than calling him.
+Otherwise, get him for these activities rather than call him.

 - Always praise your dog for coming when you call.

-Even when your dog is pretty well trained to come, never, ever let him off his leash in an unenclosed area.
+Even when your dog is fairly well trained to come, never, ever let him off his leash in an unenclosed area.
 A single failure to come when called can have tragic results.

-Down, like sit, is a very useful command for both safety and convenience.
-A dog who lies down and stays where you tell him is safely out from underfoot.
-A dog who learns to lie down on command is also a dog who has learned to respect people as his benevolent bosses, and he is less likely to think he's in charge.
+"Down,"like "sit," is a very useful command for both safety and convenience.
+A dog that lies down and stays where you tell him is safely out from underfoot.
+A dog that learns to lie down on command is also a dog that learned to respect people as his benevolent bosses, and he is less likely to think he's in charge.